afontainec/chinchay-docs/docs/gettingstarted/apiMiddleware.md

 In your play time, did you tried out: `http://localhost:300/api/coffee/find`.
 Does it work correctly?

-If you try access that endpoint with the a coffeeDrinker, all the coffees will be return, where it should only return the coffees that he haw access.
+If you try access that endpoint with the a coffeeDrinker, all the coffees will be return, where it should only return the coffees that he has access.
 TheWall filter on a per-endpoint basis, however in this case is the same endpoint, so TheWall is insufficient: Enter Chinchay's Access Module.

 ### roles